suabochica/understanding-typescript/scracthpad/12-third-party-libs.md

 No types needed: class transformer
 -----------------------------------------
-To understand the use of the `class-transformer` package of the typestack repository of TypeScript, let's create an scenarion of a product with a title and a price, as shown below:
+To understand the use of the `class-transformer` package of the wrote in vanilla JavaScript, let's create an scenarion of a product with a title and a price, as shown below:

 ```typescript
 // product.model.ts